 When buying a bird feeder, be sure to consider how you will hang it.
 While they are typically built with a hook or loop on the top for hanging, you may find that to hang a bird feeder, you actually need an extra hook.Continue reading How to Hang a Bird Feeder with a Hook

-How do you make your yard’s bird feeders a success with a wide variety of birds?
-If you’ve got more than one or two feeders, and have the space, consider spreading them out!
-I find that too many feeders right on top of each other, each appealing to different types of birds, creates congestion.
+Spread out your bird feeders for success with a wide variety of birds.
+Too many feeders right on top of each other, each appealing to different types of birds, creates congestion.
 This increases conflict as species and personal spaces overlap.

 This doesn’t mean that each individual feeder has to be its own remote island.
-Think about about feeder types and which birds are likely to visit each feeder.
+Instead, think about about feeder types and which birds are likely to visit each feeder.
 Then cluster the feeders that make sense to be near each other.
 Leave space in between the clusters to allow various species to eat relatively peacefully at the same time.Continue reading Where to Put Bird Feeders: Spread Them Out!

 There are many ways to hang suet feeders.
 But what is the best way?
 My approach to offering suet to birds evolved over several years.
 Through a lot of trial and error with feeder type and placement, I’ve learned a lot along the way and where to hang them.
 My current suet set-up has been working wonderfully for season after season.
 Now I don’t have to stress over it at all.
 It just works.Continue reading Best Way to Hang Suet Feeders